-Operational Requirements Delivery Comment Tactical airlift Yes The requirement will be declared through completing the Operational Test and Evaluation (OT&E) phase.
-Expected to be completed by July 2014.
-Strategic airlift Yes Declared as released by Interim Supplemental Type Certificate by August 2012.
-Pre-mission planning system Yes The pre-mission planning system depends on the contractor integrating the aircraft's software systems.
+Delivery Comment Yes Declared as released by Supplemental Type Certificate in August 2014 Yes Declared as released by Interim Supplemental Type Certificate by August 2012.
+Yes The pre-mission planning system depends on the contractor integrating the aircraft's software systems.
 Although the integration of the software has been delayed, Defence considers that the requirements of the pre-mission planning system will be met.
-Communications Yes The requirement will be declared through OT&E. Expected to be completed by July 2014.
-Navigation Yes The contract's original navigation database did not adequately cover all of the C130H's desired areas of operation.
+Yes Declared as released by Supplemental Type Certificate in August 2014.
+Yes The contract's original navigation database did not adequately cover all of the C130H's desired areas of operation.
 Defence has now implemented a solution (at a cost to be absorbed within the contingency) to resolve this requirement shortfall.
-Surveillance Yes The requirement will be declared through OT&E. This is expected to be completed by July 2014.
-Maritime Search and Rescue Yes The requirement will be declared through OT&E. This was completed August 2012.
-Self-protection system Yes The system has now been validated, and provides protection against man portable air defence systems.
+Yes Declared as released by Supplemental Type Certificate in August 2014 Yes Declared as released by Interim Supplemental Type Certificate in August 2012 Yes The system has now been validated, and provides protection against man portable air defence systems.
 Assessment of the system performance is ongoing and the maintenance of protection levels will be a continual through life process as threats evolve and operating areas change.
-This is expected to be completed by July 2014.
+Declared as released by Supplemental Type Certificate in August 2014 Yes Yes Yes Yes Yes Yes Yes